-The visa office is open from 08:30 to 10:30 and 14:30 to 16:30 Monday to Friday — though I showed up at about 11:00 and they were still happy to talk to me.
+The visa office is open from 08:30 to 11:00 and 14:00 to 17:00 Monday to Friday.
 Forms can be found on the table outside of the office and applications are taken inside.
 It’s a strange set-up: a person sitting behind a heavy wooden desk, piled high with papers — quite different to the usual glass screen arrangement.
 The person on duty when I went along was very chatty — his English actually wasn’t too great (he didn’t understand all of my questions) but he had learned the “Why go to Cambodia now!” spiel by heart and almost made me consider a trip.

 All you need for the application is your passport, two photos and the completed form.
 The form asks standard questions — nothing tricky.
 Only 30-day tourist visas are available.
 The cost is US$25 for next day and US$30 for same day (go in the morning) — this applies to all nationalities except Chinese, who are charged US$40.
-You must pay in US dollars, cash.
+You must pay in cash but both